 - reach: an octal value used to test whether the server can be connected.
 Its value increases every time when the server is successfully connected.

 delay: the round trip time of sending the synchronization request from the local machine to the NTP server.

 offset: the difference in milliseconds (ms) between the host time synchronized through NTP and the time of the time source.
 The closer the offset is to 0, the closer the time of the host and the NTP server is.

-jitter: a value used for statistics which records the distribution of offsets over a particular number of consecutive connections.
-Simply put, the smaller its absolute value is, the more accurate the host time is.
+- jitter: a value used for statistics which records the distribution of offsets over a particular number of consecutive connections.
+The smaller its absolute value, the more accurate the host time.

 Setting the automatic launch of ntpd on startup

 - Execute the following command to set the automatic launch of ntpd at startup.